 As with many service companies, the HVAC (heating, ventilation, and air conditioning) industry struggles with low margins, competitive pressures, and high expectations from customers, both commercial and residential.
 Gone are the days when simply returning a phone call was enough to gain new business.
 Today’s consumers expect an immediate response, and they will keep calling vendors until they get one who answers their phone.

 Get our free infographic, illustrating how partnering with an answering service can grow your business, by subscribing to our blog.

 In general terms all plumbing issues fall into two categories: water is flowing where it shouldn’t or it’s not flowing where it should.
-But both cases cause concerns for the homeowner or business manager, and the result of that concern is a need to communicate with a plumber, to either resolve the problem fast or schedule a time to address the issue.
+But both cases cause concerns for the homeowner or business manager, and the result is that they need to connect with a plumber, fast!
+That's where an answering service for plumbing companies comes to the rescue.

 Whether you are a single electrician working to make a living, a small-sized firm bidding for more work, or a growing contractor set to lead your market, you must constantly balance three things: do the work, respond to existing accounts, and secure new business.

 As a HVAC contractor, using a HVAC answering service is a great option for you to consider.
 Having a live person (actually an entire team) to answer your phones when you need them 24/7 is never a bad thing.
 It's the ultimate in customer service and gives you a leg up on the competition.